-If a student requires support with literacy, the ALS department can liaise with the EAL department to offer specialist (dyslexic) support in the development of literacy, phonics teaching, reading decoding, reading speed, comprehension and writing skills.
+If a student requires support with literacy, the LS department can liaise with the EAL department to offer specialist (dyslexic) support in the development of literacy, phonics teaching, reading decoding, reading speed, comprehension and writing skills.
 Frequency of support will depend upon need and the student's other commitments.

-In addition to planned interventions, the ALS department is open to any student who may feel that they need temporary support with a specific task or target.
-The ALS department can provide support, personalised for the needs of the student in the following:
+In addition to timetable lessons with the LS Coordinator and planned interventions, the LS department is open to any student who may feel that they need temporary support with a specific task or target.
+The LS department can provide support, personalised for the needs of the student in the following:

 - Organisation of work filing and recording

 - Time management

 - Note taking

 - Essay planning and structuring

 - Information resourcing

 - Target setting

 - Concentration and focus

 - Question analysis

 - Revision and memory techniques

 - Question analysis

 - Revision timetables

 - Planning and organising assignments

 - Research techniques

 - Guidance to the student's other teachers and/or the student's personal tutor